craigfay/.vim/README.md

 `ggVG` to select the entire file in visual mode.

-`ci{` to change the contents of the nearest curly bracket.
+`ci(` to change the contents of the nearest pair of parentheses.

 `cf"` to change the contents between the cursor and the next double quote.

-`yt` to yank the HTML tag under the cursor
+`yat` to yank the HTML tag under the cursor

+`=at` to fix indentation around the current tag

 `cit` to change the inside of an html tag